Ronkiro/B2W-SWAPI-nodejs/README.md

 # Installing

 Use `npm i` for installing node dependencies.
-(Not needed for docker-compose route).

 # Running